It’s Time To Think About Leadership Differently

 A team is suddenly asked to deliver more with less.

-• Challenge: Where the team was able to “get by” before, the margin of error and free time is now shrinking.
+• Challenge: Where the team was able to “get by” before, the margin of error and free time is now shrinking with the increase in complexity.
 Often, when resources get tight, it exposes an employee who is not taking full ownership for their role.

 • Impact: A leader in this situation stands to lose their credibility, suffer losses in team performance – as well their own sanity – if they cannot motivate and lead everyone on their team to take personal responsibility for their results.